czernous/persian-hugo/exampleSite/content/about/_index.md

 It was then I took it upon myself to figure out this thing called marketing.
 Since then, I have dedicated time to studying this topic.

 I have completed a Level 4 in Copywriting and am in the midst of completing a Level 4 in Social Media Marketing.
-I also love to read blogs and Youtube videos on this topic.
+I also love to read blogs and watch Youtube videos on this topic.
 So it seemed natural to put my knowledge to good use by creating this blog.

-As well as reading marketing content, consuming fashion and beauty magazines is something I do on a regular basis.
-So again it made sense for me to use my newfound writing skills to help businesses in this sector.
+As well as reading marketing content,  I am very passionate about fashion and beauty.
+So I thought why not use my newfound writing skills to help businesses in this sector.

 When I am not writing,  you will find me reading, travelling, working out, and watching movies with my family.